-It may be surprising to hear, but dental anxiety and fear is actually one of the more common issues people have regarding dentistry.
-Between 9 and 20 percent of Americans avoid going to the dentist entirely because of anxiety or fear, which includes 30 to 40 million people.
-That is quite a lot of missed dental exams, cleanings and other treatments that may be necessary to maintain oral health.
+It may be surprising to hear, but dental anxiety and fear is actually one of the more common issues people have when it comes to dentistry.
+Between 9% and 20% of Americans avoid going to the dentist entirely because of anxiety or fear, which is about 30 to 40 million people.
+That is quite a lot of missed dental exams, cleanings, and other treatments that may be necessary to maintain oral health.
 However, you don’t have to be part of that statistic as Drs.
 Thomas and Brendan Dolan are prepared to make dentistry a whole lot easier.

 With sedation dentistry, getting the care you need doesn’t have to be a difficult or impossible process.
 Furthermore, fearful or anxious patients aren’t the only group that can benefit from these revolutionary techniques and medications.
 If you’re skipping dental appointments just because it’s too much to handle, contact our office today!

 Who Can Benefit from Sedation Dentistry?

 The most common type of patients who come to our practice asking for sedation dentistry in Wethersfield are those with mild, moderate, or severe levels of anxiety and fear of dental treatments.
 Whether they can’t stop thinking about treatment the night before, or they don’t like the sights and smells of the dental office, sedation works to keep them relaxed from start to finish.
 However, keep in mind that many types of patients who struggle with dental care can also benefit from this valuable treatment method.

 A few examples include individuals with:

 - Sensitive gag reflexes

 - Long or several dental treatments to complete

 - Physical or mental disabilities that make sitting still difficult

 - Negative experiences from previous dentists